New Dates for fall 2019!

 We will meet in two intimate groups of seven, starting promptly at and ending at 6 pm each day.
 Faculty will rotate between the two groups.
 You will benefit from on-site, real-time, immediately applicable feedback on your manuscript as a whole, together with in-depth comments on individual poems and substantive personalized guidance toward the finished book.

 In addition, we will unlock for you key insights and information on how to successfully navigate the publishing world.
-Here is the only poetry conference that includes a full manuscript review, annotation and analysis, returned to you prior to the conference.
+Here is the only poetry conference that includes a full manuscript review, with annotation and analysis of selected poems..